marcusradell/monadium-page/src/profiles/marcus-radell/index.md

       - "Implement features in the React Native app as well as in the backend."
       - "Support technicians with urgent bugs, and collaborate with other functions in the company to capture their needs and plan the technical backlog."
       - "Improve the CI/CD setup using GitHub Actions."

   - title: Vembla
     start: 2021-07
     duration: 3
+    description: "I worked with the tech team to setup personal goals, prioritize our backlog, and implement our Rust backend."

     tags:
       - RUST